 What Does a Lawyer for Estate Settlement Do?

-In estate settlements, a lawyer's job is to help you distribute the assets of a deceased person.
+In estate settlements, a lawyer's job is to help the executor or personal representative of the estate distribute the assets of a deceased person.
 They'll assist with all of the following steps:

 Making Withdrawals From a Life Insurance Policy

-A lawyer for estate settlement will help you to make withdrawals from a life insurance policy.
+A lawyer for estate settlement will help you navigate the legal aspects of handling life insurance proceeds, such as ensuring proper beneficiary designations and facilitating any necessary paperwork.
 The lawyer will help you ensure that the withdrawal process is done properly so that you don't have any trouble with the IRS.

 Dealing with and paying any estate or income taxes that might be due